Low Histamine Coffee for MCAS (Also Mold Free Coffee)

-Coffee in the morning used to be the highlight of my day.
+Coffee in the morning used to be one of the highlights of my day.
 Unfortunately, neither low histamine coffee nor mold free coffee were on my radar back then.

 I’ve been a bit of a foodie most of my life.
 Coffee was no exception.

-I loved stopping by new coffee houses.
-And trying whatever magical blend they had that day.
+I also enjoyed stopping by new coffee houses to try whatever magical blend they had that day.

-I wondered if I could ever have coffee again?
-I thought I had given it up for good.
+I wondered if I could ever have coffee again.

 Have you been missing coffee?